 - Earn up to 8.05% APY

 12. Online Business

 Another business that has the potential to generate income and an excellent return on investment is an online business.
 Although many online businesses require a lot of work and effort to keep them moving forward, some online business models are better suited to generate income without turning into full-time jobs.

 There are several options, and it won’t be possible to cover them all in this article.
 But here are some of the top choices for online businesses that serve as income-generating assets.

 Buy Existing Websites and Blogs

-A lot of work and effort goes into building a profitable and successful website, but you can skip that stage by purchasing an established online business that is already profitable.
-Of course, you’ll need some capital to invest, but in the right situation, it can be a great investment that outperforms more traditional investments.
-Once you purchase the website/business, you could outsource any work that you’re not willing or able to do on your own.
+A lot of work and effort goes into building a profitable and successful website.
+But you can skip that stage by purchasing an established online business that’s already profitable.
+Of course, you’ll need some capital to invest, but in the right situation, it can be an excellent investment that outperforms traditional investments.
+In addition, once you purchase the website/business, you could outsource any work you’re not willing or able to do on your own.

 Start a Niche Website